Jatin003/Leetcode-DSA-solution/Problem-1022.md

 **Question link:-** https://leetcode.com/problems/sum-of-root-to-leaf-binary-numbers/submissions/

 ◾ We are given a binary tree with all node values as 0s and 1s like 1->1->0->0 which represent the binary representation (1100).<br>
-◾ Each path represent a number we have to find the sum of all these numbers
+◾ Each path represent a number we have to find the sum of all these number

 **CODE**